gyh8/gyh8.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Yuanhao is an Ass.
 Prof. at Shenzhen University, China since 2018.
 Before that, he was a senior scientist at ETH Zurich, Switzerland.
 He received his B.S. from Tsinghua University, China in 2007 and PhD from ETH Zuich, Switzerland in 2015, respectively.
-He has published more than 70 papers in image processing and deep learning with total <a href='https://scholar.google.com/citations?user=mZodcgwAAAAJ'>1800+ google scholar citations</a>.
+He has published more than 80 papers in image processing and deep learning with total <a href='https://scholar.google.com/citations?user=mZodcgwAAAAJ'>1900+ google scholar citations</a>.

 <div class='paper-box-image'><div><div class="badge">overall research topics</div><img src='images/overall.jpg' alt="sym" width="50%"></div></div>

 # 🔥 News
+- *2023.07*: &nbsp;invited as PC of AAAI2024.
+- *2023.07*: &nbsp;invited as editor of AJPS (impact factor 10.2).
+- *2023.07*: &nbsp;🎉🎉🎉 Three papers are accepted at ICIP2023.
-- *2023.06*: &nbsp;🎉 A paper has been accepted at Computer Vision and Image Understanding.
+- *2023.06*: &nbsp;🎉 One paper has been accepted at Computer Vision and Image Understanding.
-- *2023.05*: &nbsp;invited as editor of AJPS (impact factor 9.27).
-- *2023.02*: &nbsp;🎉🎉 Two papers have been accepted at ISBI.
+- *2023.02*: &nbsp;🎉🎉 Two papers have been accepted at ISBI2023.
-- *2022.10*: &nbsp;🎉 A paper has been accepted at ACM MM.
+- *2022.10*: &nbsp;🎉 One paper has been accepted at ACM MM.
 - Active Reviewer for T-PAMI, T-IP, CVPR, ICCV, etc.

-# 📝 Publications <a href='https://scholar.google.com/citations?user=mZodcgwAAAAJ'>Full List (70+) at Google Scholar</a>
+# 📝 Publications <a href='https://scholar.google.com/citations?user=mZodcgwAAAAJ'>Full List (80+) at Google Scholar</a>
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">TIP 2017</div><img src='images/cf.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">
 [Curvature Filters Efficiently Reduce Certain Variational Energies](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7835193) (🔥🔥🔥Top50 paper at TIP)